irmen/Pyro5/Readme.rst

 It will only work on Python 3.4 or later.
 Python 2.x is no longer supported!
 If you require compatibility with older Python versions, use Pyro4 instead.

-Pyro5 is an "overhauled and updated" Pyro4: more efficient, simpler, streamlined, and cleaned up.
+Pyro5 is an "overhauled and updated" Pyro4: more efficient, faster, simpler, streamlined, and cleaned up.